- Municipal Court

 Helpful Guidelines for Attorneys

-The Clerks are authorized to continue cases (non-housing code) that are less than 3 months old to next docket and only after an entry has been filed.
-Other continuance may be granted by the Court Clerk, if additional time is need to complete a program or comply with the Prosecutor’s requirements.
-This is handled on a case by case basis and a formal motion may be required for approval by the Judge.
+If you need to request a continuance, call the Court Clerk’s office for assistance, or file the appropriate pleading.
+The clerks are authorized to continue cases (non-housing code) that are less than three (3) months old to the next court date and only after an entry has been filed.
+Other continuances may be granted by the Court Clerk if additional time is needed to comply with any existing requirements.
+This is handled on a case-by-case basis, and a formal motion may be required for approval by the Judge.

 Housing Code Cases